jecki/DHParser/documentation_src/StepByStepGuide.rst

 subdirectory "LOGS".
 (Beware that any files in the "LOGS" directory may be overwritten or deleted by any of the DHParser scripts upon the next run!
 So don't store any important data there.)
-The most interesting file in the "LGOS"-directory is the full parser log.
+The most interesting file in the "LOGS"-directory is the full parser log.
 We'll ignore the other files and just open the file "macbeth_full_parser.log.html" in an internet-browser.
 As the parsing history tends to become quite long, this usually takes a while, but luckily not in the case of our short demo example::